Curriculum Vitae

 About me

-I am a Principal at C1 Ventures and a Research Affiliate at the MIT Climate & Sustainability Consortium.
-I have a PhD in Theoretical High-Energy Physics from Stanford University, and I invest in and incubate ventures to decarbonize industry and address the impacts of climate change.
-My current research work involves the development of data-driven algorithms and hardware capable of performing context-aware, in-the-wild material characterization.
+I am a Research Scientist at MIT.
+I have a PhD in Theoretical High-Energy Physics from Stanford University, and I research data-driven approaches to decarbonize industry and address the impacts of climate change at scale.
+My current work involves the development of data-driven algorithms and hardware capable of performing context-aware, in-the-wild material characterization.

 In my doctoral studies, I worked on fundamental problems in physics regarding the behavior of quantum theories of gravity, and how we might construct them in a manner consistent with the observed accelerated expansion of the universe.
 How can we describe inflating universes (metastable de Sitter vacua) in string theory without relying on, for example, the KKLT prescription?
 How do various mechanisms in string theory reinforce the causal nature of spacetime, or excise infinitely-curved regions of spacetime?
 How do we use lessons from non-perturbative frameworks like finite-volume AdS holography to gain insight into holographic descriptions of our universe?